 Behavioral economics doesn’t just affect the donation process; it also plays a role in the way people interact with your organization as a whole.
 This is especially true on your website.

-When you take things like “paradox of choice” (which states that people are paralyzed by too many options) occur on your website, you can utilize behavioral design to offer a streamlined and simplified user experience and concise content that not only encourages people to donate, but also makes interacting with your NPO online enjoyable.
+When you understand things like “paradox of choice” (which states that people are paralyzed by too many options), you can utilize behavioral design to offer a streamlined and simplified user experience and concise content that not only encourages people to donate, but also makes interacting with your NPO online enjoyable.